hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250810945v1-iwatchroad-scalable-detection-and-geospatial-visualization-of-pothol.md

 ---
 layout: default
-title: iWatchRoad: Scalable Detection and Geospatial Visualization of Potholes for Smart Cities
+title: "iWatchRoad: Scalable Detection and Geospatial Visualization of Potholes for Smart Cities"
 ---

 # iWatchRoad: Scalable Detection and Geospatial Visualization of Potholes for Smart Cities